Affiliate links on Android Authority may earn us a commission. Learn more.

 The streaming device market is more competitive than ever, so there are plenty of alternatives worth considering.
 Most of your best bets are readily available in the United States, and the choice usually comes down to your preferred platform.

-Amazon’s Fire TV Sticks are some of the best around, and they’re small enough to slip right into your pocket.
+Amazon’s Fire TV Stick 4K Max is one of the best around, and it’s small enough to slip right into your pocket.
 You might also want to consider one of Amazon’s devices if you already own an Echo speaker or two.
-The powerful Fire TV cube even doubles as a smart speaker by itself.
+The powerful Fire TV Cube even doubles as a smart speaker by itself.
 Unfortunately, you won’t find 8K streaming onboard any of the current offerings, but the Fire TV Sticks cost less than Xiaomi’s box.